-It is the policy of NCDPS to aid an offender encountered by a non-medical staff member in the normal course of his or her duties who may be suffering from an opioid overdose.
-All staff trained in accordance with policy shall make every reasonable effort, to include the use of Naloxone, to revive a victim of any apparent drug overdose within the requirements of this policy (5-ACI-6B-08).
+It is the policy of NCDPS to provide assistance to an offender encountered by a non-medical staff member in the normal course of his or her duties who may be suffering from an opioid overdose.
+All staff trained in accordance with policy shall make every reasonable effort, to include the use of Naloxone, to revive a victim of any apparent drug overdose within the requirements of this policy.
 This policy is also applicable to staff who may be exposed to an opioid.